aliang6/cse220/README.md

 - Count Occurances of a Substring

 ## Homework 4 Functions
-- Create a Connect Four Board
+- Create a Connect Four board
-- Save for Board State to an External Document
+- Save board state to an external document
-- Load Board State from an External Document
+- Load board state from an external document
-- Validate Loaded Board State to Ensure Valid Game
+- Validate loaded board state to ensure valid game
     - Red pieces +/- 1 of yellow pieces
     - Turn number matches the pieces on the board
 - Display Board